chepeniv/PR-T3/Reflection/1-current_self.md

-feedback i've gotten from both instructors and fellow students. everyone here has their own original insight into life and problems, and so it's helpful to hear their takes on various issues. i'm glad that whenever i've come seeking guidance from others their response and perspective has quite often been helpful.
+feedback i've gotten from both instructors and fellow students. everyone here has their own original insight into life and problems, and so it's helpful to hear their takes on various issues. i'm glad that whenever i've come seeking guidance from others their response and perspective have quite often been helpful.